Last modified: March 22, 2018 | Previous Versions

 "Valid Requests" are requests that conform to the Documentation, and that would normally result in a non-error response.

 In order to receive any of the Financial Credits described above, Customer must notify Google technical support within 30 days from the time Customer becomes eligible to receive a Financial Credit.
-Customer must also provide Google with identifying information (e.g. project ID) and the date and time those errors occurred.
+Customer must also provide Google with identifying information (e.g. project ID and job IDs) and the date and time those errors occurred.
 If Customer does not comply with these requirements, Customer will forfeit its right to receive a Financial Credit.
 If a dispute arises with respect to this SLA, Google will make a determination in good faith based on its system logs, monitoring reports, configuration records, and other available information.

 The total maximum number of Financial Credits to be issued by Google to Customer for any and all Downtime Periods that occur in a single billing month will not exceed 50% of the amount due by Customer for the Covered Service for the applicable month.
 Financial Credits will be made in the form of a monetary credit applied to future use of the Service and will be applied within 60 days after the Financial Credit was requested.